Guildford Chess Club

 And below on our home page, see our blog with all the latest news about the club.

 It's easy to contact us.
-There's a contact form below for adults, and a contact form on our Juniors page for juniors.
+Just email Guildford Chess Club for adults, or else use the contact form on our Juniors page for juniors.

 Click on the club logo on the top left to return to the home page.